 Rock ford or rock armored fill watercourse crossings shall be designed to accommodate 100-year storm flood flow, including rock sizing, rock application depths, and chute dimensions of the crossing.
 The armoring must also extend to completely cover unprotected fill slopes.

-Watercourse crossings proposed for removal or watercourse crossings located on roads to be decommissioned must meet the following conditions:
+Watercourse Crossing Decommissioning: All watercourse crossings proposed for removal or watercourse crossings located on roads to be decommissioned must meet the following conditions:

-Permanently decommissioned watercourse crossings shall be excavated to exhume the original, stable, stream bed and channel side-slopes, and then banks must be stabilized with materials including, but not limited to, mulch, seeding, replanting, and rock armoring.
+Permanently decommissioned watercourse crossings shall be excavated to exhume the original, stable, stream bed and channel side-slopes, and then banks must be stabilized with materials which may include, but are not limited to, mulch, seeding, replanting, and rock armoring.

 Fills shall be excavated to form a channel as close as feasible to the natural watercourse grade, that is wider than the natural channel upstream and downstream of the crossing to be removed.